Skip to main content

 View Answer:

-Interview Response: In JavaScript, a default parameter evaluates every time the function gets called without the respective parameter.
+Interview Response: In JavaScript, a default parameter is evaluated every time the function gets called unless it's undefined or omitted.

 Code Example: